DICKY1987/cli_multi_rapid_DEV/README.md

 ## VS Code

 See `VSCODE_SETUP.md` for available tasks, debug configurations, and how to optionally merge the Codex configuration package from `CODEX_IMPLEMENTATION/vscode_configuration/` into `.vscode` with a backup.

+## Coordination
+See docs/coordination/COORDINATION_GUIDE.md for usage and configuration details.